JAIPUR TOURISM GUIDE

 To the west of this road, in a narrow valley, is the royal cremation ground at Gaitor.
 The cenotaphs of all Jaipur rulers, with the exception of Sawai Ishwari Singh, who was cremated outside the Jai Niwas Garden, were built at this place.
 The imposing cenotaph of Sawai Jai Singh stands out for its delicate carvings and beautiful shape.

 A major gem and jewellery centre, Jaipur is famous for Kundan work (enamel work on gold).
-Also there are woollen carpets, cotton rugs, marble statuary, enamelled wares, brass ware, hand-block printed Sanganeri and Bagru Cotton fabrics, exotic blue pottery made from crushed quartz, leather footwear and more.
+Also there are woollen carpets, cotton rugs, marble statuary, enameled wares, brass ware, hand-block printed Sanganeri and Bagru Cotton fabrics, exotic blue pottery made from crushed quartz, leather footwear and more.

 Sawai Madhopur: 165-km